radekosmulski/html-and-css-mini/README.md

 npx live-server
 ```

-If you make changes to either `index.html` or `styles.css` and save, the webpage should be reloaded.
-You should be able to see the effect of changes that you've made in the browser without taking any additional actions.
+If you make changes to either `index.html` or `styles.css` and save, the webpage should reload.
+You should be able to see the effects of changes that you've made in the browser without taking any additional actions.